What is the District Attorney's jurisdiction?

 What is plea bargaining?
 And do I as a victim have anything to say about it?

 Plea bargaining is a reflection of what juries decide in jury trials and a reflection of the community’s thoughts.
 There are not enough prosecutors, judges, or courtrooms to try before a jury, all the thousands of cases filed each year in Montgomery County.
-In fact, about 12,000 serious crimes are filed each year in this county.
 For those defendants taken to trial, or for those who plead guilty before a trial, there are not enough jail cells in the state to hold them.
 These practical demands plus the defendant's right to a speedy trial, the seriousness of the cases, the strengths or weaknesses of cases, the victim's wishes, public safety, punishment, rehabilitation, and deterrence are all interests that are considered by the prosecutor when deciding how to proceed.
 A plea agreement is always designed to balance these competing interests.
 Most cases are resolved in a relatively short time by the defendant's plea - most times a plea to the charged offense.
 Victims have a say in the sentencing and the office works closely with all victims; however, the prosecutor has the ultimate say in plea offers.

 I was the victim of a crime.
 Can you tell me the name of the defendant and the defendant's next court date?